 - Meals for audiences with under 50 participants

 - Plated meals at any event for any audience size

 - Gifts for faculty or organizers

 - First class airfare

 - Program/registration fees, travel or expenses for participants

 - Salaries and benefits

 - Capital, infrastructure or operating expenses such as office equipment, furniture, or facilities modifications.

-Generally, when sponsoring an educational activity, the LGO will consider funding the following types of expenses:
+Generally, when supporting an educational activity, the LGO will consider funding the following types of expenses:

 - Honorarium for medical or scientific faculty, preferably for CME/CE only

 - Speaker travel (coach), reasonable expenses for lodging and meals, preferably for CME/CE only

 - Room rental related to the educational portion of the program